CBIM: Concerned Black Image Makers

-Founded in the fall of 2017, EXPOSURE is a collective of concerned Black photographers who wish to exchange ideas and photo methods.
+Founded in the fall of 2017, CBIM is a collective of concerned Black photographers who wish to exchange ideas and photo methods.
 We're a growing community of photographic artists who center the diversity of the Black experience via public dialogues, curatorial projects, and collaborative initiatives.

-Our Philosophy: Exposure is rooted in expanding critical thought and dialogue concerning the ethics and practice of Black identified photographic artists.
+Our Philosophy: We’re rooted in expanding critical thought and dialogue concerning the ethics and practice of Black identified photographic artists.
 We believe that the stories of black identified communities should be told by folks of the Black Diaspora with integrity and creative ingenuity.
 We support the work of Black photographers who also seek to maintain our stories, our cultural legacies, and uplift of those within the Black Diaspora.

 Our Practice: As artists/photographers we share and explore the methods we have utilized to create meaningful work, and offer suggestions as to how we can continue to build a visual archive that conserves Black identity and collective narratives.
 We facilitate dialogues and collaborative projects amongst black photographers and documentarians whose concerns are specific to Black communities, while also offering critiques, support, and alternative storytelling.
 In exploring these methods, we seek to conserve the visual identities of work produced by both emerging and accomplished photographers.

 We will ALWAYS prioritize critical connections and inquiry between photographic practices and the need for diverse representations of Black communities and photographic stories visualized through a Black lens.